mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 > 💡 **Implementation Note:** This dashboard template provides a "90% copy-and-go" baseline framework.
 Because page title arrays, subfolder structures, and platform parameters vary widely across e-commerce tech stacks, the implementing analytics engineer must finalize the last 10% configuration by manually auditing and updating the explicit `LIKE` string definitions (Lines 100-135) to match their live network nodes.

-# Contextual Nuance & Interpretation Checklist
+# CONTEXTUAL NUANCE & CHECKLIST

-This dashboard serves as a tool for **Anomaly Detection and Trend Analysis**.
-Because data models are behavioral frameworks rather than absolute physics, these charts must be interpreted alongside broader cross-channel marketing and operational contexts.
+This dashboard is built for for **Anomaly Detection and Trend Analysis**.
+The data models are behavioral frameworks rather than absolute physics, these charts must be interpreted alongside broader cross-channel marketing and operational contexts.

-Use this checklist when evaluating major shifts or spikes in the data view:
+The 3 step checklist when evaluating major shifts or spikes in the data view:

 ### 1. The Cross-Channel Spillover Caveat
 * **Paid Media / Email Alignment:** If aggressive paid media (Google Brand Ads, Meta Ads) or mass email marketing campaigns are directed straight to the homepage, this view loses its isolated "organic purity."